 Adjusting design practices to comply with changing building codes practices is within the normal practices of building designers.
-Building codes (including Title 24, Part 6) are typically updated on a three-year revision cycle and building designers and energy consultants engage in continuing education and training in order to remain compliant with changes to design practices and building codes.
+Building codes (including Title 24, Part 6) are typically updated on a three-year revision cycle and building designers and energy

 Businesses that focus on residential, commercial, institutional, and industrial building design are contained within the Architectural Services sector (North American Industry Classification System 541310).
 Table 45 shows the number of establishments, employment, and total annual payroll for Building Architectural Services.
 The Statewide CASE Team anticipates the impacts for updating the LPDs to affect all nonresidential construction firms.